 Where could this programme take you?

-This programme provides an opportunity to learn and reflect alongside course colleagues from a broad range of health and allied health professions, social workers, counsellors and human services workers.
+This programme provides an opportunity to learn and reflect alongside course colleagues from a broad range of health and allied health professions, social workers, counsellors, legal workers, educators and human services workers.
 This advanced qualification aims to meet the need for qualified supervisors in the social services sector.

 Jobs related to this programme